 The reported benefits from these roads are manifold and include:

 - reduces potholes

-– holes can be left in the road for wiring etc
+- easily left holes in the road for wiring, etc.

-– reduces need for fossil fuels – which asphalt uses
+- reduces the need for fossil fuels – which asphalt uses

-– roads can be heated so as to prevent freezing
+- possibility of heated roads so as to prevent freezing

 All in all – it sounds like a great option.
 See our blog on green waste disposal.